TrustFinity/patdryburgh.com/_posts/2017-06-11-Housekeeping.md

 Back when I used ExpressionEngine to publish this site, I used to have a section called “asides”.
 These were always links to other sites with a bit of personal commentary.
 At times these links were interspersed with the long-form posts, other times they lived on their own page.
 Currently, the new micro posts only live on the homepage of this site.

 The way I've designed the new micro posts makes linking to other pages optional.
 While some may link out, others will feel more like a tweet.
-Unti Manton Reece's new service, [Micro.blog][mb] opens to the general public, I'm [using IFTTT to post these][if] to my Twitter feed.
+Until Manton Reece's new service, [Micro.blog][mb] opens to the general public, I'm [using IFTTT to post these][if] to my Twitter feed.

 Probably the best part of adding these short-form posts to the site has been the inspiration to finally find a solution to a problem I've faced for almost 5 years now, which was…